gitluffywd/pic0wn3d/README.md

 ---------------------

 # 👨‍🔧 Notes.. 👨‍🔧
+❗️ You may need to increase the _DELAY_ on the scripts depending on the machine!

 ‼️ If you uncomment _boot.py_ to hide the drive, you can't copy files to the device.

 ⚠️ I am not responsible for anything anybody does with this code.